KBConsulting/blog.elevaros.com/posts/finding-traction-get-unstuck.md

 I’ve seen these three tactics work for many people, including myself.
 Give yourself permission to give one or more of these a try and get yourself unstuck!

 _As always, I’d love to hear from you.
 Have these tactics worked for you?
-Are you contemplating making a change?_ [_Let me know!_](mailto:ken@elevaros.com)
+Are you contemplating making a change?_